minminlittleshrimp/MCT-daemon/doc/mct.conf.md

 ## LoggingMode

-The logging console for internal logging of dlt-daemon.
+The logging console for internal logging of mct-daemon.
 0 = log to stdout, 1 = log to syslog, 2 = log to file (see LoggingFilename), 3 = log to stderr

     Default: 0